 About

-I’m Martina, the craftswoman, artist and designer behind Planina Ceramics, based in Sweden.
-Apart from a clay, I am in love with gardening, books, mountains, wildflowers, traveling and motorcycles.
+I’m Martina, the artisan and designer behind Planina Ceramics.
+Along with clay, I’m passionate about gardening, books, mountains, wildflowers, traveling, and motorcycles.

 Each ceramic piece I made is unique because it is handbuilt without using molds or pottery wheel.
 I am using techniques that existed long before a pottery wheel.